dorotheekar/face-identity-detection/README.md

 4. Normalization: Normalizing the feature vectors using the normalize function from scikit-learn.
 Normalization ensures that all feature vectors have the same scale, which aids in better convergence during training.
 5. K-Nearest Neighbors (KNN) Training: EMploying the KNN algorithm to create a model that can classify new face feature vectors into predefined identity clusters.
 Adjusting the hyperparameters, such as the number of neighbors (k), based on your dataset characteristics.
 6. Save Model: Once training is complete, the trained KNN model is saved using a serialization method, such as pickle, to enable reuse without retraining.

+### Script Structure
+> The script structure is decomposed into 3 parts.
+In the first one, we prepare the functions for the prediction process of the second and third part.

+1) Define our functions
+  a) Functions for loading the images, detecting faces, using MTCNN, extracting vectors
+  b) Function to extract face vectors using data augmentation method

+2) Predict identities with data augmentation
+  a) Extract faces' vectors on identity pictures
+  b) Loop on every event pictures
+  c) Display all photos' names where identity is detected

+3) Predict identities without data augmentation (testing phase)
+  a) Extract faces' vectors on identity pictures
+  b) Loop on every event pictures
+  c) Display the results on the event pictures